AshkIza/cloudNativeApp/README.md

    https://hub.docker.com/r/ashkan2020/cloudnative

-   Docker image for each module has been built (Dockerfile) and pushed to the Docker Hub Repository ['ashkan2020/cloudnative'](https://hub.docker.com/r/ashkan2020/cloudnative/tags?page=1&ordering=last_updated).
-Here are the Tag names for each docker images of our system:
+   Docker image for each module has been built (Dockerfile) and pushed to the Docker Hub Repository ['ashkan2020/cloudnative'](https://hub.docker.com/r/ashkan2020/cloudnative/tags?page=1&ordering=last_updated) with the following **tag**s:

     ashkan2020/cloudnative:ng-course-ui